Functional time series prediction under partial observation of the future curve

-The two popular classes of models for analyzing functional data are functional autoregressive models (FAR) and fully functional regression models.
-FAR models are used for analyzing a series of correlated functional data (a time series of curves, or a time series of functions).
-Fully functional regression models are utilized to find the linear relation between two sets of functions.
-In this paper, we develop a prediction method using principles that are inspired by these two approaches.
-Before giving the introduction of these two models, we first introduce the following assumptions.
+The two popular classes of models for analyzing correlated functional data are functional autoregressive model (FAR) and fully functional regression model.
+FAR models have been employed for analyzing dependent functional time series data.
+Fully functional regression models have been used to uncover linear associations between two sets of functions.
+In this paper, we develop the partial functional prediction (PFP) method which is inspired by the principles of these two approaches.